nus-cs2113-AY2122S1/ip/docs/README.md

     * e.g `/limit 5` will filter the query to only return the top 5 tasks

-- Any remaining tasks that contains the `regex` will be displayed
+- Any remaining tasks that contains the `REGEXx` will be displayed

 Example 1:
 ```shell